Old Glory - Remember Me?

 I am a Vietnam era Marine and proud of my service.
 I thought I would share a poem written by an unnamed veteran.
 Given the "take a knee" in the NFL, I find it very disturbing some disrespect our flag.

 I'd like to ask each of these individuals one single question as they take a knee during our National Anthem: How does your life feel at the expense of my buddy's life?
-REMEMBER ME ?

 Hello, Remember Me?
 Some people call me Old Glory; others call me The Star Spangled Banner.
 Whatever name you call me, I am your flag, the flag of the United States of America.
 Something has been bothering me, so I thought I might talk it over with you; because it's about you and me.